RCFilm/h265ize-nvidia-docker/README.md

 [![Docker Automated build](https://img.shields.io/docker/automated/bassrock/plex-nvidia-docker.svg)](https://hub.docker.com/r/bassrock/plex-nvidia-docker)
 [![Docker Build Status](https://img.shields.io/docker/build/bassrock/plex-nvidia-docker.svg)](https://hub.docker.com/r/bassrock/plex-nvidia-docker/)

-This image is based on the LinuxServer.io and includes the necessary drivers to pass through the NVIDIA graphics cards to Plex.

 Make sure to pass through /dev/dri as a read-write folder.
 It seems to not work when passed as a device.

 # Usage With UnRAID